aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 ````
 The command will ask you to input the data corresponding to the certificate you are creating such as Country, Organization, etc.
 The output certificate will be user@gmail.com.crt.

+Notice that we could encode the round ``R`` in one of the certificate fields, in this case each user certificate would be bound to a specific time.
 #### Encrypted emails from command line
 Now, you can encrypt an email with content "ciao" to this recipient with the following command:
 ```bash